30 Best Things to do in Malaga Spain

 Get Your Guide helps you find the best tours wherever you are heading to.
 It’s usually the first website I check when I plan a trip to a new place.

-Book Your Tour With Get Your Guide
+Book your tour with Get Your Guide

 1. Walk up to the Mirador Gibralfaro – Viewpoint Malaga